cameronmcewan/cameronmcewan/README.md

 📍 I'm from Manchester but I currently live in Bristol (UK)

-🎓 Currently stuying [Financial Technology with Data Science MSc](http://www.bristol.ac.uk/study/postgraduate/2022/eng/msc-financial-technology-with-data-science/) at the University of Bristol, UK
+📚 Studying [Financial Technology with Data Science MSc](http://www.bristol.ac.uk/study/postgraduate/2022/eng/msc-financial-technology-with-data-science/) at the University of Bristol, UK

+🎓 BEng in Engineering Design

 ⌨️ I am currently working on several projects using Python, R, AWS, Tableau, Solidity